Puzzlevania86/OpenWeatherAPI-Forecaster/README.md

 ## What I've Learned

 - How to work with an API
-- Making HTTP requests using the 'requests' module
+- Making HTTP requests using the `requests` module
 - Error handling
 - Reading a JSON and obtaining certain information
 - environmental variables